 Cleaning Chanterelle Mushrooms

-Theres a couple different trains of thought here.
+There are a couple different trains of thought here.
 A lot of folks will just brush the dirt off and wipe them clean with a moist paper towel.
 I’m sure that works fine for them.
 I like to bring the mushrooms home and lay them out on the counter.
 From there I’ll use a soft brush and a low pressure stream of cold water in the sink to wash the dirt away.
 I try not to have them under the water for too long.

 From there I lay them onto a wire rack and let them dry for an hour or so.
-If some got a little to wet I’ll go over them with a paper towel and try to soak up any extra moisture.Finally, before cooking them I will scrap the outer skin off the stems, as well as any problem areas on the cap itself.
+If some got a little too wet I’ll go over them with a paper towel and try to soak up any extra moisture.Finally, before cooking them I will scrap the outer skin off the stems, as well as any problem areas on the cap itself.

-wild Mushroom Recipes
+Wild Mushroom Recipes

-MAGICAL Wild Mushroom Toast (Chanterelles)
+- MAGICAL Wild Mushroom Toast (Chanterelles)

-WILD Mushroom Stock (Golden Chanterelle)
+- WILD Mushroom Stock (Golden Chanterelle)

-Wild Mushroom Arancini (FLAVOR BALLS)
+- Wild Mushroom Arancini (FLAVOR BALLS)

-CREAMY Corn and Mushroom Soup Recipe
+- CREAMY Corn and Mushroom Soup Recipe

 Poisonous Mushrooms in Alaska